Operational guide and checklist

 A checklist to support public library services implement this guidance has been developed in response to initial sector and trade union feedback.

+The checklist can be found as an annex to this guidance.
 The checklist should reflect the minimum expectations outlined in the sectoral guidance document.

 Public libraries who wish to increase workforce or public confidence are encouraged to display the checklist to help to communicate actions being implemented or undertaken.